mydogjavascript/final_project/README.md

                     the data, backseat passenger data was not collected. iii.
 Speed at impact is estimated
                 iv.
 Data is for accidents occuring between 1997-2002
                 v.
-Adjusted data instances where "ultimate outcome" is "dead" but "injury_severity" is listed as "severe".
-In these instances only, "injury_severity" was amended to match "ultimate outcome" of "dead".
+Data is specific to accidents where a vehicle was towed

 ### 2. Review and understand the data